Kids love snow! They love playing in the snow, sled riding, building forts and snowmen, and having fun snowball fights.

-Kids love hearing the weatherman predict a large snowstorm because that means no school and a fun day in the snow.
-But, what exactly is snow and where does it come from?
+Kids love hearing the weatherman predict a significant snowstorm, which means no school and a fun day in the snow.
+But what exactly is snow, and where does it come from?
 How do snowflakes form?
-Why does it snow and what do snowflakes look like up close?
+Why does it snow, and what do snowflakes look like up close?

 What is Snow?

-Snow is small flakes of ice that fall down to the earth.
+Snow is tiny flakes of ice that fall to the earth.
 Snow is a form of precipitation like rain and sleet.

-In order to snow the air temperature must be low below 32 degrees and there must be a lot of moisture in the sky.
+The air temperature must be below 32 degrees, and there must be a lot of moisture in the sky.
 For this reason, snow is common are areas of high latitudes, mountainous regions, and places that get cold.

 How Big is a Snowflake?

 Snowflakes have six sides.
-Many people say that no two snowflakes are exactly alike, however, there is no scientific proof of this.
-Up close snowflakes have a hexagon-like shape.
-A hexagon has 6 sides.
+Many people say that no two snowflakes are exactly alike.
+However, there is no scientific proof of this.
+Up close, snowflakes have a hexagon-like shape.
+A hexagon has six sides.

 Snow didn’t always look white.
-When coal was used widespread in factories and homes a lot of coal dust traveled through the air.
+When coal was used widely in factories and homes, a lot of coal dust traveled through the air.